kubesphere/website/content/en/docs/pluggable-components/app-store.md

 ## Verify the Installation of the Component

-After you log in to the console, if you can see **App Store** in the top left corner and 16 built-in apps in it, it means the installation is successful.
+After you log in to the console, if you can see **App Store** in the top-left corner and 16 built-in apps in it, it means the installation is successful.

 ![app-store](/images/docs/enable-pluggable-components/kubesphere-app-store/app-store.png)